 Essays from a variety of disciplines address the role of slaves and indentured workers in maritime labor arrangements, systems of bondage and transoceanic migration, the impact of European imperialism on regional and local communities, commodity flows and networks of exchange, and patterns of marine resource exploitation between the Industrial Revolution and Great Depression.
 By encompassing the geographical, cultural, and thematic diversity of Indian Ocean pearling, Pearls, People, and Power deepens our appreciation of the underlying historical dynamics of the many worlds of the Indian Ocean.

-Contributors: Robert Carter, W. G. Clarence-Smith, Joseph Christensen, Matthew Hopper, Pedro Machado, Julia Martinez, Michael McCarthy, Jonathan Miran, Steve Mullins, Karl Neuenfeldt, Samuel Ostroff, and James Warren.
+Contributors: Robert Carter, William G. Clarence-Smith, Joseph Christensen, Matthew S. Hopper, Pedro Machado, Julia T. Martínez, Michael McCarthy, Jonathan Miran, Steve Mullins, Karl Neuenfeldt, Samuel Ostroff, and James Francis Warren.